ChauhanHarshit/Oauth2.0/README.md

 ## Usage

-To run the Wallet-Signup project, use the following command:
+To run the this project, use the following command:

 ```bash
 nodemon app.js